Please enable JavaScript to ensure auto alt text generation works properly

 Where Truffle fits

 ScreeningHive is built for one-way interviews without the extra layers.
-Truffle is built for the same step, but assumes the real pain is review time.
+Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments.
+It covers the same step, but assumes the real pain is review time.

 If you want one-way interviews plus transcripts, AI summaries, match scores based on your requirements, and Candidate Shorts so you can review faster, Truffle is worth a look.
-Try Truffle free and see how quickly you can get to a shortlist.
+Try Truffle free for 7 days (no credit card required) and see how quickly you can get to a shortlist.

 FAQs about ScreeningHive alternatives